Table of Contents

 Additionally, an aloe plant doesn't need exceptionally moist soil.
 Aloe plants require very little water.
 Purchase a container the Aloe plant roots can fit comfortably.

 Each day, 8–10 hours of sunlight are ideal for Aloe vera plants.
-Although they thrive in warm or hot climates, they can endure cooler months by going into a more dormant state.
+Although they thrive in warm or hot climates, they can endure cooler months by entering a more dormant state.
 However, they could be harmed if exposed to temperatures below 25°F (-4°C).

 The best hardiness zones for keeping Aloe vera outdoors all year are 9, 10, and 11.
 If you live in a different climate zone, you might want to keep your Aloe vera outside for most of the year and bring it inside before the first frost.